 I suppose you've come to this page to find out about me - so I'll put aside that self-conscious feeling of overindulgence I get when I talk about myself and get on with it.

-I'm open/honest to a fault, think that communication is paramount in all relationships, and get on best with people who are like-minded in that respect.
-I'm something of an idealist, especially regarding relationships.
-The ideal relationship caters for emotional, mental and physical modes of connection (not just in the short term).
+I'm non-monogamous (poly), open/honest to a fault, think that communication is paramount in all relationships, and get on best with people who are like-minded in that respect.
+I'm something of an idealist regarding relationships, which, for me, has meant thinking outside the norm.

 I'm still in the process of recovering from the trauma of finishing a ridiculously overdue thesis.
 Seriously, what a fucker!
 I am, however, looking forward to the day when airline staff ask me to assist in an emergency amputation, because I insist on calling myself "Doctor" when checking in.

 For some reason, I feel most liberated in my writing when being self-deprecating.
 I've got qualities which could be good or bad, depending on who you're asking.
 I certainly don't presume to be everybody's cup of tea.
-Rather than attempt a boast (really, it's not hard to spin gold from straw, when you've got an audience looking to be impressed), I prefer to ramble and let you decide.
+Rather than attempt a boast (really, it's not hard to spin gold from straw, when you've got an audience looking to be impressed), I prefer to ramble and flourish my flaws; spinning them like coins, so they'll simultaneously bedazzle the ones who are right for me, whilst deterring the ones who aren't.

-I'm usually shy around strangers and am somewhat an introvert, that is, until I break some seal by blurting out something ridiculously personal about myself.
+I'm usually shy around strangers, until I break some seal by blurting out something ridiculously personal about myself.
 After that, I'll happily run around under your garden sprinkler without any clothes!
-Online dating works well for me like that - I can get the confessional out of the way.

 I derive a lot of pleasure from films, books and music.
 A lot of smarter, artsy-fartsy stuff, but a good dose of faff as well.
 As for the twaddle I get all swoony groupie about, I'm a sucker for magical realism, story telling and personal confessions revelling in the awkwardness of human existence.

-In my younger, super impressionable, years, I was besotted by those crypto-homo glam rockers - Bowie, Iggy and Mercury - who's crotches make me question my sexuality.
+In my younger, super impressionable, years, I was besotted by those crypto-homo glam rockers - Bowie, Iggy and Mercury - whose crotches make me question my sexuality.
 Oh, and the dirty Beat poet/writers, who had a penchant for injecting themselves with heroin and cock.
 I thought I might be gay for a while.
 Except I didn't desire to sleep with men and I think about lady bits all the time (and then, of course, there's the prohibitive standards of hygiene, and all that dancing!).
 Turns out, I was just a little bit poofy.
-The politics of sexuality and gender fascinate me.
-If I ever detect a hint of homophobia (or, more generally, sex negativity) in another, I'll quite maliciously let them believe I'm gay just to rile them (sorry mum!) - I suppose this is a bit punk.
+The politics of sexuality, gender and relationships fascinate me.
+If I ever detect a hint of homophobia (or, more generally, sex negativity) in another, I'll quite maliciously let them believe I'm gay just to rile them - I suppose this is a bit punk.

-I could never do a picnic without brie.
+I could never do a picnic without a tree.

 I could never do a road trip without a daggy singalong.